Rights of union representatives under collective agreements

 14.6.1 Union representatives shall be permitted to call a meeting with employees twice a year during working hours at the workplace.
 The meetings shall begin one hour before the end of the working day, as far as possible.
 The meetings shall be called in consultation with Efling union and the OR HR manager with three days' notice unless the subject of the meeting is very urgent and directly related to problems at the workplace.
 In such cases, one day's notice shall be sufficient.
 Employees' wages shall not be reduced for this reason during the first hour of the meeting.

-14.7 Congress, meetings, conferences and courses
+14.7 Assemblies, meetings, conferences and seminars

 14.7.1 Union representatives shall be permitted to attend assemblies, meetings, conferences and courses organised by Efling union for up to one week once a year without reduction in regular pay.
 Such absences shall be notified to the supervisor at least one week in advance.